 If Christ has not been raised, then our preaching is in vain, and your faith also is in vain.
 Yes, we are found false witnesses of God, because we testified about God that he raised up Christ, whom he didn't raise up, if it is so that the dead are not raised.
 For if the dead aren't raised, neither has Christ been raised.
 If Christ has not been raised, your faith is vain; you are still in your sins.
 Then they also who are fallen asleep in Christ have perished.
 If we have only hoped in Christ in this life, we are of all men most pitiable.
 But now Christ has been raised from the dead.
-1Corinthians 15:14-20 WEB

 Some of the strongest historical evidences that Jesus rose from the dead are the people who witnessed him alive after his crucifixion.
 The eleven Apostles devoted their lives to tell people about Jesus and his resurrection.
 Most of them were martyred for their faith.
-While many people may be This is one of those topics about which the truth likely lies in the middle somewhere, as discussed in chapter 14, "Deception Goes Both Ways."
-It appears to me that overly simple or extreme views on this subject are not uncommon.
+While many people may be willing to die for something they believe is true, few are willing to die for what they know to be a lie.
+Clearly, the original followers of Jesus were convinced that Jesus rose from the dead.